Last modified: December 05, 2024

 What is a Planar Graph?

-A graph is termed "planar" if there exists a representation of it on a two-dimensional plane, where its edges intersect only at their vertices and nowhere in between.
-The capacity to redraw a graph without overlapping edges, even if initially sketched with intersections, is crucial to its planarity.
+A graph is considered "planar" if there exists a representation of it on a two-dimensional plane where its edges intersect only at their vertices and nowhere in between.
+Being able to redraw a graph without any edges crossing, even if it starts out messy with overlaps, is what shows if it’s planar or not.

-To comprehend planarity more tangibly, let's explore some examples:
+To understand planarity better, let's explore some examples:

 1. Cycle Graphs: Graphs like triangles, squares, or hexagons, which are simple loops or cycles, are intrinsically planar.
 These shapes can always be illustrated without intersecting edges.